TKU-DCT/week-10-networking-protocols-interactive-dashboard-Chandumalhotra/README.md

 ## Objective

-This week, you will enhance your Streamlit dashboard with **interactive controls** and use **real data** from your monitoring system (`log.db` generated in Week 7–8).
+This week, you will enhance your Streamlit dashboard with **interactive controls** and use **real data** from your monitoring system (this repo contains sample DBs: `log.db7.db` and `log.db8.db` generated in Week 7–8).

 ---

 ## Data Source

-Your dashboard uses the **same database** you created in:
+Your dashboard can read the databases produced in:
-- Week 7 (SQLite Logging)
+- Week 7 — SQLite logging sample: `log.db7.db`
-- Week 8 (Alert System Updates)
+- Week 8 — Alert updates sample: `log.db8.db`

-If your `log.db` file is missing or empty, please re-run your Week 8 `main.py` to generate log entries before running this assignment.
+If these files are missing or empty, re-run `main.py` in Week 8 to generate sample data.

 ---